 2. Hotel rates do go down.
 Take advantage!

-Pruvo is a system that alerts you if it finds a cheaper option after you book.
+Pruvo alerts you if it finds a cheaper option after you book.
 You can then cancel your original reservation and make a new one using the site’s own booking service.

 For a few years now, Pruvo has been my ace in the hole when it comes to ways to save money on hotel rooms.
 And they keep getting better.